NREL/pv_tomcat/README.md

 Before you customize the TOMCAT simulation to your needs, it is recommended to run the example simulation.
 This will familiarize you with the framework and will confirm that all of the tools are in place.

 ### Optical simulation
+One way to obtain the angularly- and spectrally-resolved optical absorption in each layer of the module is to calculate it with SunSolve.
+This example illustrates that approach, but other optical models may be used to generate the optics file in the format specified below.
 1. Log into [SunSolve](https://www.pvlighthouse.com.au/sunsolve), a cloud-based ray tracing tool for PV module optics
 1. Load the example file `baseline harmonized.pvl` from this repository
 1. Carry out an optical simulation, sweeping angle of incidence from 0 to 88 degrees in steps of 11 degrees
 1. Prepare an **optics file** from the results

 #### Optics file format
 The optics file details where solar radiation is absorbed within the module and photocurrent changes for different angles of incidence.
 It must be a `.csv` file with the following column names.
-Note that all values should include cosine losses from angle of incidence.
+Note that all values in the optics file should include cosine factors from angle of incidence.
 `angle` The angle of incidence for solar illumination in degrees, 0 is normal
 `glass_abs_W/m2` Absorbed energy in the front glass
 `encapsulant_abs_W/m2` Absorbed energy in the front encapsulant